lbryio/lbry.com/content/faq/youtube.md

 - Videos longer than 2 hours will not be synced
 - Videos bigger than 2GB will be synced at lower quality (1080p, 720p, 480p, ...)
 - Only your 1000 most recent videos will be synced
-- Due to large demand, only if you have at least 100 subscribers you will be synced
+- Due to high demand, you will be only be synced if you have at least 100 subscribers
 - Private or unlisted videos will not be published, but everything else will

 Exceptions can be discussed.
 Contact us at hello@lbry.com